 After Hanoi was liberated, the bridge was renamed Long Bien Bridge.

 Not only famous for its architecture, but Long Bien Bridge is also a witness of Hanoi history.

-As the first bridge crossing the Red River, it became an important traffic point to promote trade and travel and accelerate the development of both the inner and outer areas of Hanoi and surrounding areas at that time.
+As the first bridge crossing the Red River, it became an important traffic point to promote trade and travel and accelerate the development of Hanoi’s inner and outer areas and surrounding areas at that time.

 During the Vietnam wars, Long Bien Bridge became the lifeblood of transport strategy and had to withstand the devastation of the war.

 It was once tilted due to the French colonial tanks sending troops to reinforce the Dien Bien Phu campaign to Gia Lam airport.

 In 1954 Long Bien Bridge witnessed victorious troops in the war zone returned to liberate the capital, and the French expeditionary army withdrew from Hanoi.